 Attach an input connector to the local input given by the input ID.
-A connector is defined by its type and ID.
+You have to specify both the connector's type and number (ConnectorType, ConnectorId) to uniquely identify the connector.
+A connector can only be attached to one local input.